Halykirk – dolmen or stalled cairn?

 Perhaps the best surviving account of the monument came from Orcadian historian George Marwick, who lived in the parish:

-In the early years of the 20th century, four stones survived to a height to c0.76m.
-These were the orthostats that once supported a fifth.
+In the early years of the 20th century, four stones survived to a height to c.0.76m.
+These were the orthostats that once supposedly supported a fifth.
 Nine other stones protruded through the turf, surrounded by a few more.

 A 1981 survey recorded that among the standing orthostats were two parallel examples with a large, displaced slab lying between them.

-Following their re-examination of the site, Davidson and Henshall confirmed the stones lay within the denuded remains of a cairn and suggested it was a possible Neolithic stalled tomb that had been “greatly altered” during a secondary phase of use.
+However, following their re-examination of the site, Davidson and Henshall were of the opinion that the stones lay within the denuded remains of a cairn and suggested they were part of a possible Neolithic stalled tomb that had been “greatly altered” during a secondary phase of use.
 [5]

 Another 19th century Orcadian dolmen bites the dust…